 Residential: 35% Retail: 32% Retail, CoHo: 22%

 UC Davis has met the 2020 goal for sustainable residential and retail food service spend.

-UC Davis has met the green spend goal for cleaning supplies.
+UC Davis has met the minimum green spend target for cleaning supplies (75% is the preferred goal in this category).